SAP/sap-customer-data-cloud-accelerator/README.md

 ```

 By using this, the screen filtering will be applied to all the apiKeys inside the configuration file then the filter will then be applied on the preview file.

+### Using different options of preview

+Using the different options of the preview will enable the user to control what he wants to see or filter.

-The <origin> will retrieve the settings that are available on the 'source' or 'deploy'.
+The option <origin> will retrieve the settings that are available on the 'source' or 'deploy' inside the cdc-accelerator.json.
+The option <useLocalWebSdk> will use the local webSdk.js code that is inside the build/ directory.
+The option <useLocalScreenSets> will use the local screensets.js code that is inside the build/ directory
-The <filter> will be what was defined above, with the specific apiKeys and screens/email.
+The option <filter> will be what was defined above, with the specific apiKeys and screens/email.
+The option <lang> will define the language of the screen-sets, it can be changed accordingly to the user preference.

 ```
   preview({
-                origin: 'source', // 'source' or 'deploy'
+                origin: 'source',
-                useLocalWebSdk: true, // Use local web sdk js code from build/ directory (for development)
-                useLocalScreenSets: true, // Use local screensets js code from build/ directory (for development) filter,     // Show only the necessary features for this demo
+                useLocalWebSdk: true,
+                useLocalScreenSets: true,
+                filter,
-                lang: 'en', // Language of the Screen-Sets })
+                lang: 'en',
+            })
 ```